Hülya Kat: Career

 Kat ran again for member of parliament in the 2021 general election, being placed seventeenth on the party list.
 She received 15,620 preference votes and was sworn into the House of Representatives on 31 March.
 She was replaced in the Amsterdam municipal council that same day, and she left her job at the district court.
-In the House, Kat's specializations are poverty, debts, and the childcare benefits scandal (previously also the Participation Act), and she is on the Committees for Credentials, Defence, Finance, Public Expenditure, and Social Affairs and Employment (vice chair).
+In the House, Kat's specializations were poverty, debts, and the childcare benefits scandal, the Participation Act, and law, and she is on the Committees for Credentials, Defence, Finance, Justice and Security (chair), Public Expenditure, and Social Affairs and Employment (vice chair).
 In October 2021, she also took over Rens Raemakers's position on the committee of the parliamentary inquiry into natural gas extraction Groningen.
 She was her party's lijstduwer in Amsterdam in the 2022 municipal elections.
 Following reports in March 2022 about an administrator who had embezzled money from debtors he was managing the finances of, Kat suggested changes to the system.
 She proposed for municipalities to provide a central point for help in case of high debts, which would create a three-year plan to get out of debt and to prevent a repeat.
 This is supposed to prevent debts continuing for many years, which could be in the financial interest of the administrator.
 In late 2022, the House of Representatives passed a motion by Kat to have the government provide free period products to low-income households.
 Another amendment co-filed by Kat was carried to shorten the term for personal debt restructuring from three to one and a half years.